 Education Required to Become a Physical Therapist

-Education Required for Physical Therapist
+Education Required for Physical Therapists

 Prospective physical therapists have options in areas of study at the undergraduate level.
 A student may choose to enroll in a major that includes significant science coursework, such as biology, anatomy and physiology.
 Alternatively, some schools offer a pre-physical therapy major in their health and physical education departments.
 These curricula may require courses in science and health-related topics, including exercise physiology, physical education methods and personal wellness.